Date of Degree

 Copyright 2010 Sarah Lynn Hagge

 Hagge, Sarah Lynn.
-"The impact of equating method and format representation of common items on the adequacy of mixed-format test equating using nonequivalent groups." dissertation, University of Iowa, 2010.
+"The impact of equating method and format representation of common items on the adequacy of mixed-format test equating using nonequivalent groups."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.